Technariumas/lazer-maze/log.md

 ![](pics/s-l400.jpg)

 During the member day meetup event in the Technarium hackerspace we took some time to peel the aluminium case off the modules - some mental echo of ancient people sitting around the fire and peeling fruits.
 Modules proved to be of several kinds physically, but all of them used the same constant current driver circuit.

+The laser modules have a simple constant current regulator attached to them.
+The pass transistor is controlled by the op-amp in such a way that voltage across the shunt resistor is equal to a voltage specified by the resistive divider reference for which is provided by 2.5V zener diode.
+Modules run at 330mA.

+We have hooked up an external potentiometer instead of reference divider and performed some experiments.
+Lasing action starts around 130mA.
+The beam gets brighter while increasing the current up to 220mA, then stays fairly constant up to 310mA and then starts increasing again.
+The maximum we have tried was 350mA.
+The module was not overheating, so probably current can be increased more, but it's not clear where critical overcurrent point is for the particular laser diode.
+Diode characteristics drift a lot with temperature so it's not clever to run it on very high current without having feedback from the actual light output intensity.
+Flat region 220-310mA is interesting though - it might be a good idea to run in the middle of this region.